Galangal (Alpinia species)

 Galangal is a rhizome which comes in two main types: greater galangal (Alpinia galangal) and lesser galangal (Alpinia officinarum).

 Lesser galangal has a stronger taste, described as a mix between ginger and pepper.
-Greater galangal’s flavor is pungent with a lemon-like sour taste which is described as a mix between ginger and cardamom.
-In general galangal’s flavor is spicy, but not as hot as ginger.
+Greater galangal’s flavour is pungent with a lemon-like sour taste which is described as a mix between ginger and cardamom.
+In general galangal’s flavour is spicy, but not as hot as ginger.

 Greater galangal has a gingery pine-like aroma while lesser galangal is more aromatic and pungent with hints of eucalyptus.

 Both types of galangal rhizomes are used freshly cut, dried or ground and is used in very similar ways to ginger.
 Galangal is an essential ingredient in Thai, Malaysian and Indonesian curries, sambals, satays, soups and sauces.
 Powdered galangal is also used in Middle Eastern and Moroccan spice blends.
-Galangal is often combined with onion, garlic, chili and ginger to make spice pastes and it loves chicken, fish, coconut milk, lemon juice and seafood.
-Pair with chili, fennel, garlic, ginger, lemongrass, kaffir lime and shallots.
+Galangal is often combined with onion, garlic, chilli and ginger to make spice pastes and it loves chicken, fish, coconut milk, lemon juice and seafood.
+Marry with chilli, fennel, garlic, ginger, lemongrass, kaffir lime and shallots.

-Galangal traveled throughout Europe by the Middle Ages and was used as a spice, medicine and aphrodisiac.
-The famous herbalist, St. Hildegard of Bingen, described galangal as ‘the spice of life’ as it was one of her favorite remedies to treat indigestion, deafness, arthritis and heart disease.
+Galangal travelled throughout Europe by the Middle Ages and was used as a spice, medicine and aphrodisiac.
+The famous herbalist, St. Hildegard of Bingen, described galangal as ‘the spice of life’ as it was one of her favourite remedies to treat indigestion, deafness, arthritis and heart disease.

 Throughout history, herbalists have claimed that galangal can assist in the remedy of seasickness, ulcers, stomach upsets, rheumatism, poor circulation and bad breath.

 Facts about Galangal